 Starbucks plainly states on its website that it is “creating a coffee culture in a traditional tea-drinking society.”
 The honesty of a statement about such contrived cultural change brings into focus the global effort that goes into drinking Starbucks in China: American branding, Italian espresso machines, Central American and African beans, and Chinese baristas.
 It all seems like proof that globalization has won; China is Westernized.
-But coffee culture in China doesn’t always mean cultural homogenization.
+But the coffee culture in China doesn’t always mean cultural homogenization.

-In case of this differentiation, Chinese people also have done a lot of thinking and changes.
+In the case of this differentiation, Chinese people also have done a lot of thinking and changes.
 For an instance, there is a spacious coffee shop called 36th Story, owned and run by a thirty-three-year-old Chinese man named Max Wang, just across the street from the new Starbucks in Suzhou.

 While Starbucks injects typically Chinese flavors into the same drinks it sells everywhere in the world, Max concocts complex, intricately layered ones, with flavors such as blue curaçao, peach, mango, and rose, with shots of espresso, and layers of cream and sugar.
 His drinks are a Chinese take on coffee, not Starbucks’s take on China.

 Despite selling mostly coffee in the land of tea, Max’s shop is undeniably Chinese—an authentically local coffee shop, in a country that is only beginning to discover for itself what that means.

 In a way, Starbucks does lead the tendency for Chinese people to learn to drink coffee, but on the way to cultivate its own coffee culture in China, more and more small businesses or characteristic coffee shops also show Chinese people other ways to learn to drink coffee in Chinese ways.

 The Gold Mine